Symfomany/cinhetic/README.md

 * Ajax Search instant with Allocine API
 * Add Email Decorator in service
 * Add Pre-Order for Movies in Paybox with LexikPayboxBundle
+* Embed form with Medias Videos use Essence for display

 Evolution
 ----------------------------------